caprica/picam/README.md

 News
 ----

+- 3rd April, 2019 - new release 1.1.1 available, adds basic sample/test application to the distribution jar
 - 25th March, 2019 - new release 1.1.0 available, now uses JNA direct-mapping for native methods to give a modest performance boost
 - 16th March, 2019 - new release 1.0.0 available